 Mr John Richardson, BA

 Mr Richardson has a first-class degree in English Literature from Nottingham and was awarded an MLitt in Renaissance English Literature from Oxford.
-He, along with his wife, look after Stainers which is one of the girls’ hostels and he also spends a lot of time supporting fledgling artists who perform in the School’s various bands.
 Within the department, he is jointly responsible for debating and enjoys sharing his passion for Shakespeare, Milton and Keats.
 Mr Richardson is also the School's Assistant Head (Pupil Welfare) and Designated Safeguarding Lead.

 Mr Charles Sparrow, MA